10 Day Road Trip in the U.S. National Parks

 Returning to Enjoy the Spokane Chinese Lantern Festival

-Leaving Vancouver mid-day, it was a short border crossing before hitting the interstate for a quick run to Spokane for our first stop.
+Leaving Vancouver mid-day, it was a short border crossing before we hit the interstate for a quick run to Spokane for our first stop.
 The trip over the mountains provided us with the first of many great fall colour treats.
-Mid-October is a great time to road trip in the northwest U.S.
+Mid-October was a great time to road trip in the northwest U.S.

-We had been in Spokane in August on our road trip into Vancouver and were returning specifically to see the Spokane Chinese Lantern Festival.
-When touring the Spokane Riverfront Park on our first visit, we were intrigued by the work being done to build the lanterns.
-We had hoped to be able to return while the festival was still running.
+We visited Spokane in August on our road trip into Vancouver.
+This time we returned specifically to see the Spokane Chinese Lantern Festival.
+When we toured the Spokane Riverfront Park on our first visit, we were intrigued by the work being done to build the lanterns.
+We hoped to be able to return while the festival was still running.